Biker Mice from Mars: Reboot

 On July 21, 2023, Ryan Reynolds announced that he and his company Maximum Effort were co-producing a reboot of the series with The Nacelle Company and Fubo.

 The Biker Mice from Mars made a cameo appearance in the RoboForce: The Animated Series season 1 finale "Today Detroit, Tomorrow the World".
 Throttle was voiced by Ian Sherwood.

 Other media

+Promotional events

+In August 1994, the Biker Mice made an appearance as costumed performers at the Love Ride kick-off ceremony in Glendale, California, a motorcycle themed charity event for the benefit of Muscular Dystrophy Association.

 Video games

 An LCD game of same name was released for Tiger Electronic Game on 1993.

 A Biker Mice from Mars video game was released by Konami for the Super NES in 1994.
 The PAL version features extensive advertisements for Snickers candy bars.
 A Biker Mice from Mars game was also planned for Sega Mega Drive but it was never released.

 In 2006, another Biker Mice from Mars video game was released based on the 2006 revival in Finland, Australia and the United Kingdom for the Nintendo DS and PlayStation 2 platforms.
 The game did not receive any major positive ratings although it was a major sales success throughout Scandinavia.

 In 2015, a Biker Mice from Mars mobile game was released by 9thImpact for iOS and Android devices through the App Store and Google Play Store.
 The game is divided into episodes, each with a different storyline which unfolds as the player completes the levels.
 Commenting on the new game, series creator Rick Ungar said that Biker Mice fans would enjoy the snappy banter, classic catchphrases and irreverent satire that they would expect from the series, in addition to the non-stop action.